Build Your Online Personal Brand

-Building your online presence is easy and affordable.
-If you offer services, this increases clients awareness and positively affect your credibility.
+In today’s digital world, your online presence is important.
+If you offer services, this increases clients awareness and positively affects your credibility.
 From personal perspective, this enhances your online image that is very important for your career.

 Domain

 It starts here.
-Domain names are very affordable nowadays.
-If you don’t have a domain yet, check this post about how to choose your domain name.
+A domain that reflects your name instead of linking to a profile on a social platform.
+If you haven’t registered a domain yet, check this guide about how to choose your domain name first.

 Website

 Using free email services such Gmail, Outlook, or Yahoo is unprofessional.
-You need a email connected to your domain. (check this post)
+You need an email connected to your domain.
+Read more about Custom Email with your Domain.

 Up to here, things are fine and I guess they are enough.
-However, if you’re willing to pay more, you can also have your own photography and files connected to your domain too.
-While there are WordPress plugins doing this, I found them difficult and not as required.
+However, if you’re willing to invest more, you can further enhance your professional image by integrating the following specialized services rather than relying on clunky WordPress plugins:

 Search Engines & Social Media

 This topic is not intended here but I can’t skip it.
-As we all already know, continuous posting to social media and optimized submission to search engines are important factors in increasing awareness of your name/work.
-You may refer to this post for further details.
+Your digital presence isn’t complete without visibility.
+As we all already know, regular posting to social media and optimizing your site for search engines are important factors in increasing awareness of your name and work.
+Further details are here: Proven methods in driving traffic to your site.

 The above points are mainly from personal point of view not for companies of sure.
 Have I missed any thing?
 Do you use any of the above techniques?